-First, I should probably explain what stop limit orders are.
-Stop limit orders is an order placed with the brokerage (see my Questrade review for more on the brokerage that I use) that combines a stop order and a limit order.
-Once the price reaches that price that you set, the order will be executed.
-Here is how to set up a stop limit order in your brokerage.
+First, I should probably explain what stop-limit orders are.
+A stop-limit order is an order placed with the brokerage (see my Questrade review for more on the brokerage that I use) that combines a stop order and a limit order.
+Once the price reaches the price that you set, the order will be executed.
+Here is how to set up a stop-limit order in your brokerage.

-The latter example happened when I was on an overseas trip in 2010 and had set my stop limit order for Telus shares.
-It dropped and triggered my stop limit order while I was away and unbeknowst to me, it triggered a sale of my shares.
-Since 2010 the shares have climbed and climbed and I had ended up buying back a few shares but only about 25% of what I owned beforehand.
+The latter example happened when I was on an overseas trip in 2010 and had set my stop-limit order for Telus shares.
+It dropped and triggered my stop-limit order while I was away and unbeknownst to me, it triggered a sale of my shares.
+Since 2010 the shares have climbed and climbed and I ended up buying back a few shares but only about 25% of what I owned beforehand.

-Another con is that stop limit orders might not work well for dividend stocks (caveat: good quality dividend stocks).
-For example, some dividend stocks in my portfolio, I don’t put a stop limit order because I ask myself- if the market were to crash, would I sell or would I just load up on more?
-The answer would be the latter, so I don’t put a stop limit order on those specific stocks.
+Another con is that stop-limit orders might not work well for dividend stocks (caveat: good quality dividend stocks).
+For example, for some dividend stocks in my portfolio, I don’t put a stop-limit order because I ask myself- if the market were to crash, would I sell or would I just load up on more?
+The answer would be the latter, so I don’t put a stop-limit order on those specific stocks.

 What I Do

-After deliberating between the pros and cons of stop limit orders, I do use stop limit orders and I use it for the majority (maybe about 70-80%) of my shares in that particular stock.
+After deliberating between the pros and cons of stop-limit orders, I do use stop-limit orders and I use them for the majority (maybe about 70-80%) of my shares in that particular stock.
 I opt for about 15% less than the price I bought the stock for and I don’t use it for all my stocks.
-For example, my favourite dividend payers, such as KEG.UN or HSE.TO, BMO.TO or FTS.TO I don’t have stop limit orders on them.
+For example, my favourite dividend payers, such as KEG.UN or HSE.TO, BMO.TO or FTS.TO I don’t have stop-limit orders on them.